 Years ago, I was doing some research on the project management office (PMO) of a multi-billion-dollar media company, which had just invested in project management software.
 One of the findings that was most surprising to me was that this organization – a well-known consumer brand – was using spreadsheets for its portfolio planning.
-I had assumed that such a well-established company would have a project portfolio planning system in place to ensure their portfolio delivered the highest strategic value; but the years that have followed have shown me this company’s circumstance is far from unique.
+I had assumed that such a well-established company would have a PPM system in place to ensure their portfolio delivered the highest strategic value; but the years that have followed have shown me this company’s circumstance is far from unique.

 A recent survey conducted by KeyedIn revealed that 80 percent of project leaders say they don’t have enough resources to deliver the projects they’ve been tasked with.
 That means some projects won’t make the cut.
 But which ones?
 Without the objective analysis offered by a project portfolio planning system, project prioritization usually comes down to which project sponsor yells the loudest, which initiative is the CEO’s pet project, or a simple first-in, first-out process.
 Not exactly a recipe for the highest strategic value.
 A project portfolio planning system enables a PMO to evaluate the merits of a project request based on objective measures like revenue growth, cost savings, strategic alignment or customer impact.
 Then you can stack rank the projects based on this scoring and quickly identify those with the highest strategic value.
 Portfolio planning software also allows the PMO to model scenarios – possible groupings of portfolio projects – to ensure budget and resources are maximized.